sergiosag/poke-app/README.md

 ## Install project

-Run `npm install` for install all the project.
+Run `npm install --legacy-peer-deps` for install all the project.

 ## Development server